Gay Byrne: The Late Late Show

 "Anonymous, private people to whom something extraordinary had happened whether it was falling out of an aeroplane or escaping from a burning building or a sinking ship and who had the capacity to tell the story and that was always a sure-fire recipe for arresting people's attention."

 — Byrne on the effect ordinary people had when appearing on The Late Late Show.

-On 5 July 1962, the first episode of The Late Late Show was aired on Irish television.
+On 5 July 1962, the first episode of The Late Late Show aired, after Radio Éireann established a television service the previous year.
 Originally the show was scheduled as an eight-week summer filler.

+Initially, Byrne continued to work for other broadcasters, including Granada Television and the BBC in the UK.
+At Granada, Byrne became the first person to introduce the Beatles on television when they made their small-screen debut on a local news programme People and Places.
+According to Byrne, Paul McCartney later asked him to be the Beatles' agent during a sound check for his show but he declined the offer.
+After 1969, Byrne worked exclusively for the Irish state broadcaster.

-The programme, which is still broadcast, has become the world's second longest-running chat show.
+The Late Late Show, which is still broadcast, has become the world's second longest-running chat show.
 The show became a forum where controversial topics such as the influence of the Roman Catholic Church, contraception, AIDS, unemployment, homosexuality, abortion, divorce and other hitherto taboo subjects were discussed openly in Ireland, alongside book reviews, celebrity visits, and music acts such as the Boomtown Rats, U2, Sinéad O'Connor, Elkie Brooks, Boyzone and Noel Gallagher.
 Other guests included Presidents of Ireland, successive Archbishops of Armagh, minor members of the British royal family, politicians, actors and authors.

-The show had much to do in shaping the new Ireland that was emerging from the 1960s.
-Indeed, it was famously said by politician and Papal Knight, Oliver J. Flanagan that, "there was no sex in Ireland until Teilifís Éireann went on the air".
+The show had a significant influence on Irish society.
+Politician Oliver J. Flanagan claimed that "there was no sex in Ireland until Teilifís Éireann went on the air".
 Bishop of Galway Michael Browne called him "a purveyor of filth" after he asked a woman what colour nightie she wore on her wedding night and she had replied that she believed she'd worn nothing.